 Those numbers are terrible so I hope this isn’t the case for your business.
 If it is, good on you for doing the research needed to improve those numbers.
 You need to figure out what is happening to the other 98-99% of people visiting your site.
 Ask yourself: why aren’t the visitors turning into leads?
 And how can I turn the leads I do have into sales?

-Let's go over some of the best customer acquisition trends we're seeing for 2019 and beyond.
+Let's go over some of the best customer acquisition tactics you can use in 2020 and beyond.

 Turning Leads into Sales